korupso/OVinder/documents/break-reports.md

 I made a nice break today and had some lunch with my girlfriend and a friend of mine.

 ## 04.08.2020
 Today I ate lasagna with my girlfriend and a friend of mine, but it was not at the correct break time.

+## 05.08.2020
+I made a nice break today, cooling myself off, since it's very hot where I work.

+## 06.08.2020
+I spent my break in front of my vent.